tropo/tropo-webapi-java/README.md

 Using the Maven artifact
 ------------------------

-If you can use the Maven artifact from your own projects you can add the following dependency to your project's pom.xml:
+If you want to use the Maven artifact from your own projects you can add the following dependency to your project's pom.xml:

 ```xml
   <dependency>